18ct Yellow Gold, Sapphires

 The knife-edge detail that runs along the inside of the earring is a beautifully subtle design touch.
 The earring itself twists through the ear, creating a ‘double-hoop’ visual – a small but powerful statement of renegade luxury.

-Please note that all Hannah Martin earrings can also be purchased singly.
+Please note that all Hannah Martin earrings are also available to purchase as a pair.

 Edition of 250